 instances so students are not required to install and maintain all required components.

-Prior programming experience (in R or another language) will be helpful, but is not
+Prior programming experience (in R or another language) will certainly be helpful, but

 Data science is emerging as a field that is revolutionizing science and industries alike.
 Work across nearly all domains is becoming more data driven, affecting both the jobs that are available and the skills that are required.
 As more data and ways of analyzing them become available, more aspects of the economy, society, and daily life will become dependent on data.